pqrkchqps/diehard-dot-fund-school/six_circles.md

 When I was part of the Occupy movement, I learned a really hard lesson: *there is no such thing as a totally inclusive space, as some people's behaviour will always exclude others*.

 As inclusion was one of top values, it was really hard for us to design a good system for excluding problematic behaviour.
-It feels like we've done a much better job of solving this challenge at Enspiral and Loomio.
+It feels like we've done a much better job of solving this challenge at Enspiral and .

 All of the 5 previous circles build up to this last one: